2 December 2015

 Step 5 – Monitor The Exposure

-Step 6 – Carry Out Appropriate Health Surveillance
+Step 6 – Health Surveillance?
+What Is It?

 Step 7 – Prepare A Plan For Accidents and Emergencies

-Envirocare is a leading Occupational Hygiene and Health and Safety services provider with over 150 years of combined experience.
+Envirocare is a leading Occupational Hygiene and Stack Emissions Testing with over 150 years combined experience.

 Envirocare will aid your COSHH risk assessment by carrying out COSHH Air Monitoring to determine the levels of substances in the workplace and ensure the WEL value is not exceeded for the substances you use.
 We will also provide a detailed report on work practices and findings together with recommendations for remedial action.